 As you leave this magical place and make your way north, heading again across the Antarctic Convergence and the Drake Passage before rounding Cape Horn, no doubt that time is spent sharing and reflecting on the wonderful experiences of the last few days.
-This sailing time is optimal for reviewing your newfound ‘field photography’ skills and learning more from our onboard presentation staff and educational experts.
+This sailing time is optimal for reviewing your newfound ‘field photography’ skills and learning more from onboard presentation staff and educational experts.
 Sailing up the Beagle Channel, celebrate the conclusion of your Polar expedition with a special dinner attended by the Captain of the ship.

 In the early morning, arrive back in Ushuaia.
 It is time to say farewell to your crew and fellow travelers.
 Guests are transported to their hotels or to the airport for return flights home.